silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

 to create a hole to accomodate a flight-tube which gathers the SAXS photons to a second detector further away.

-The detector definition for this specific detector has directly been done using the metrology informations from the manufacturer and saved as a NeXus detector definition file.
+The detector definition for this specific detector has directly been put down using the metrology informations from the manufacturer and saved as a NeXus detector definition file.

 .. code:: python